 The vast majority of trades are custom put spreads that are closely related to diagonal put spreads in order to define risk while leveraging a minimal amount of capital in order to maximize return on investment (ROI).
 For any given trade I target roughly 5-15% ROI at a delta of ~0.15 or ~85% probability of winning the trade at expiration.
 I always strive to trade across a wide array of tickers to maximize sector diversity and across uncorrelated tickers while maximizing the number of trades.

-May, June, July, August and September option trades highlighting premium capture outcomes per trade.
+May, June, July, August, September, October, November and December option trades highlighting premium capture outcomes per trade.
 Managing winners is key for long-term options trading success.
 The number of trades is displayed on the x-axis and percent premium capture is shown on the y-axis.
 Winning trade are displayed in blue and losing trades are shown in red.

-May, June and July option trades highlighting average ROI per trade, win rate and total number of trades.
-For May, June, July and August the average ROI per trade was 7.6%, 7.2%, 8.1% and 6.7%, respectively.
-Over this same period, a 100% options win rate was achieved over a total of 99 trades.
+May, June, July, August, September, October and November option trades highlighting average ROI per trade, win rate and total number of trades.
+For May, June, July, August, September, October and November the average ROI per trade was 7.6%, 7.2%, 8.1%, 6.7%, 6.9%, 9.0% and 8.6% respectively.
+Over this same period, a 98% options win rate was achieved over a total of 166 trades.

-Historical performance showing the durability of an options based strategy where an 84% probability of success rate is achieved (despite the COVID-19 impact) while leveraging ~80 different ticker symbols to maximize sector diversity and performance with uncorrelated tickers.
+Historical performance showing the durability of an options based strategy where an 85% probability of success rate is achieved (despite the COVID-19 impact) while leveraging ~80 different ticker symbols to maximize sector diversity and performance with uncorrelated tickers.